MadsNielsen/Praqmatic-Automated-Changelog/docs/developer_info.md

 #### Model example

-The first method we use is the one that traverses your git commit messages, for example, this is the output of the `Core.get_commit_messages_by_commit_sha` method:
+The first method we use is the one that traverses your git commit messages, for example, this is the output of the `Core.get_delta` method:

 ```
 #<Model::PACCommitCollection:0x007f05540f3df8